matt70iu/gifts_den_v1/README.md

 Gifts den aims to be the one stop shop for all the gifts you need, for those special people in your life!

-The wide scope name of the store was very much deliberate, in the sense that it gives potentially limitless rooms for expansion in the future, both in terms of prodct range and store size.
+The wide scope name of the store was very much deliberate, in the sense that it gives potentially limitless room for expansion in the future, both in terms of product range and store size.

 When building the store, I started off with some clothing, electrical and living style products, with the intension of expanding this in the future.